katsuya94/memo/README.md

 ## TODO

 [x] Save memo files in a subdirectory of home
+[x] Parse memo files as tagged sections
 [ ] Sync memo files to google cloud storage
-[ ] Parse memo files as tagged sections
 [ ] Search for all sections with a given tag
+[ ] Prepopulate memos with named sections from previous memos [ ] Allow configuration via ~/.memo/config
-[ ] Add support for persistent sections
+[ ] Allow multiple profiles